-We were incorporated on December 12, 1995 in Andhra Pradesh, India as Satyam Infoway Private Limited, a Company under the Indian Companies Act, 1956 to develop and offer connectivity-based corporate services in India.
-Until December 2002, we were a majority-owned subsidiary of Satyam Computer Services Limited, an Indian information technology Services Company traded on the New York Stock Exchange and the principal Indian Stock Exchanges.
+We were incorporated on December 12, 1995 in Andhra Pradesh, India as Satyam Infoway Private Limited, a company under the Indian Companies Act, 1956 to develop and offer connectivity-based corporate services in India.
+Until December 2002, we were a majority-owned subsidiary of Satyam Computer Services Limited, an Indian information technology services company traded on the New York Stock Exchange and the principal Indian Stock Exchanges.
+The registered office of the company was shifted to Chennai, Tamil Nadu from April 1, 2003.
 We changed our name from Satyam Infoway Limited to Sify Limited in January 2003 and from Sify Limited to Sify Technologies Limited in October 2007.
 We completed our initial public offering of ADSs in the United States in October 1999.
-We listed our ADS on the NASDAQ Global Market on October 19, 1999.
-In February 2000, we completed our secondary offering of ADS in the United States.
+We listed our ADSs on the NASDAQ Global Market on October 19, 1999.
+In February 2000, we completed our secondary offering of ADSs in the United States.

-Refer to Note 33 'Related Party Transactions' in Item 18 of this Annual Report for the list of our subsidiaries
+Refer to Note 32 'Related Party Transactions' in Item 18 of this Annual Report for the list of our subsidiaries